OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ## Microsoft 365 Subscription on Windows

-For subscription Office on Windows, the browser that is used is determined by the operating system, the Office version, and wether the Edge WebView2 (Chromium-based) is installed.
+For subscription Office on Windows, the browser that is used is determined by the operating system, the Office version, and whether the Edge WebView2 (Chromium-based) is installed.

 |OS|Office version|Edge WebView2 (Chromium-based) installed?|Browser|
 |:-----|:-----|:-----|:-----|